Form a California Nonprofit Corporation

 An important issue is the federal tax code’s rule against 501(c)(3) organizations engaging in political and legislative activities.
 Because the proscribed activities violate the tax code (and may result in the revocation of the organization’s tax-exempt status, the imposition of an excise tax, and liability for back taxes), you must understand how 501(c)(3) defines each type of activity:

-A People’s Choice can save you hundreds of dollars by preparing your California nonprofit corporation and other business organizational documents instead of an expensive attorney!
+A People’s Choice can save you hundreds of dollars by preparing your nonprofit corporation, 501(c)(3) tax exemption application and other business organizational documents instead of an expensive attorney!